Skip to main content

 Remodeling your small bathroom?
 Where you should start and what to do first

 Of course, if this small bathroom happens to be the only bathroom you have, that changes things.
-If that’s the case, getting a contractor who can commit to a timeline of completion is critical.
+In the case of a small bathroom remodel, getting a contractor who can commit to a timeline of completion is critical.
 A bathroom is one of those rooms you really can’t do without, so if it is your only space, crashing with a family member or friend for a few days may be a good option.

 Start your bathroom remodeling project by jotting down the budget.
 This is a good first step.
-Write down a complete list of the work that needs to get done and the material/items you want to use.
+Write down a complete list of the work that needs to be done and the material/items you want to use.
 There are cost calculators online that can help get you started.
 Doing your homework online to get an idea of the types of materials you want to use (high-end versus budget-friendly) is critical.

 One question that may help is who will be using the space?
-If the answer is young kids, kids coming home from college, or an occasional house guest, you can get away with low-to-mid grade materials.
+If the answer is young kids, kids coming home from college, or an occasional house guest, you can get away with low-to-mid-grade materials.
 But if it’s the master bathroom or another bathroom that family members use daily, you need to invest in quality materials that will stand up to lots of use.

 Homeowners sometimes mistakenly think a small bathroom remodel will be a lot less expensive than a larger space, but it turns out the costs aren’t that far apart.
 A smaller bathroom remodel usually comes in around 75% of the total cost of a larger one.
 A small bathroom still has a lot of the same elements as a large bathroom (vanity, flooring, lighting, etc.) and if you’re not doing the work yourself, it still requires the use of a professional.

-bathroom plan design
+Bathroom plan design

 Next, it’s time for the design and planning.
 Even with a small space, there are a myriad of considerations and each has its own set of designs and planning involved.
 Demolition, windows, electrical, insulation, tiling, plumbing, drywall, painting, flooring — the list can get long.
 The more planning you can do in advance, the better off you will be.